Vic Thasiah, Ph.D.

 "The Right to Freedom of Association: Organizing in Rwanda after Genocide," in On Secular Governance: Lutheran Perspectives on Contemporary Legal Issues, eds.
-Marie A. Failinger and Ronald W. Duty (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, forthcoming).
+Marie A. Failinger and Ronald W. Duty (William B. Eerdmans Publishing Company, 2016).

-"Reconfiguring Church-State Relations: Toward a Rwandan Political Theology," in Lutheran Identity and Political Theology, eds.
-Carl Henric-Grenholm and Goran Gunner (Eugene, Oregon: Wipf & Stock, 2014).
+"Reconfiguring Rwandan Church-State Relations," in Lutheran Identity and Political Theology, eds.
+Carl Henric-Grenholm and Goran Gunner (Wipf & Stock, 2014).

 "'Things Are Not Okay in Rwanda If You Shut Up': Community Organizing Practices and Human Rights Advocacy after Genocide," Society of Christian Ethics, Chicago, January 11, 2015.